wipedlifepotato/Symbio/README.md

 ## License

-Petri is released under two types of licenses:
+Symbio is released under two types of licenses:

 ### Non-Commercial License
-Petri is free to use for **personal, educational, or research purposes only**.
+Symbio is free to use for **personal, educational, or research purposes only**.
 Commercial use is **not allowed** without a separate commercial license.

 See [LICENSE](./LICENSE) for full details.

 ### Commercial License
-For **commercial use** of Petri, please contact:
+For **commercial use** of Symbio, please contact:

 **Email:** existentialglue@proton.me